api-platform/docs/core/filters.md

 ### Range Filter

-The range filter allows you to filter by a value Lower than, Greater than, Lower than or equal, Greater than or equal and between two values.
+The range filter allows you to filter by a value lower than, greater than, lower than or equal, greater than or equal and between two values.

 Syntax: `?property[<lt|gt|lte|gte|between>]=value`